NycroV/MonoStereo/docs/PLAYBACK.md

 ## Playback
 Before playing audio, you'll want to compile your sources to the correct MonoStereo format.
 Although this isn't *required*, it is the only method that is supported by default in MonoStereo.
 Having a standardized format for both songs and sound effects drastically helps to improve performance in practice.
-> If you are using MonoStereo.Slim, it is recommended to either compile your sources via a different project, or to implement your own custom source readers.
+> If you are not using MonoStereo.Pipeline, it is recommended to either compile your sources via a different project, or to implement your own custom source readers.
+A pre-built MonoStereo source compiler is WIP!

-First, add a reference to `MonoStereo.dll` in your `Content.mgcb` file (or whichever pipeline file you want to use).
-If you need access to this .dll, simply build your game once after adding MonoStereo as a project, and it should appear in your output folder.
+First, add a reference to `MonoStereo.Pipeline.dll` in your `Content.mgcb` file (or whichever pipeline file you want to use).
+If you need access to this .dll, simply build your game once after adding MonoStereo (and MonoStereo.Pipeline) as a package reference, and it should appear in your output folder.
 From there, choose the MonoStereo Audio Importer for all audio you want to compile, and the corresponding song or sound effect processor, depending on how you plan to use the audio.

 ### Songs
 After compiling, playing audio with MonoStereo is very simple.
 To play a song, use the following: